 The finderscope should be replaced with a red dot finder.
 Red dot finders have no magnification at all, they just project a red dot through a small lens/window onto the sky and use some optical trickery to make it look like it’s “at infinity.”
 (There’s no parallax).
-When upgrading, be sure to find one with the compatible mounting foot.
+When upgrading, be sure to find one with a compatible mounting foot.
 The mount is done with two screw-stalks that stick up out of the optical tube, the finder mount slips over them, then two thumb-nuts are screwed onto the stalks.
 This is the same finder mounting system used by other telescopes like the FirstScope/FunScope, Orion SkyScanner, and more.

 Finding objects can be done at low power with the telescope itself—it is its own finderscope.

 Upgrading the tripod is the most urgently needed fix, but decent tripods are pretty expensive.
 Don’t buy the scope unless you already have a decent tripod.
 If you already have the scope and want an upgraded tripod, don’t spend more than $100 on one.
-For around $100-150, there are better telescope options entirely.
+For around $100-150, there are better telescope options altogether.

-For astronomy, you want an economy mirror star diagonal.
+For astronomy, you want an economical mirror star diagonal.
 Don’t go too expensive, you just need a cheap $30 or so 1.25” diagonal to get the job done.
 The views of the Moon, planets, and double stars will be sharper and more color free, and you’ll be able to use longer-focus eyepieces with wider fields of view, and you’ll be able to use more of the telescope’s aperture.
-And to top it all off it’ll just be more comfortable to use.
+And to top it all off, it’ll just be more comfortable to use.

 After my first half hour using the telescope, I was exhausted trying to work around its awful mount.
-However in that time, I was able to observe the Double Cluster in Perseus, the Orion Nebula, and the Andromeda Galaxy, and I was pleased enough by them to not immediately write the telescope off as a failure.
+However, in that time, I was able to observe the Double Cluster in Perseus, the Orion Nebula, and the Andromeda Galaxy, and I was pleased enough by them to not immediately write off the telescope as a failure.

 After a rest indoors, I set the telescope up again with my good tripod, the mirror diagonal off my Orion ST80, and a red dot finder, and I went out and had a lot of fun with it.
 It isn’t a powerful telescope, but I personally enjoy small telescope observing quite a lot.
 The wide-field views you can get with small short telescopes make up for the small aperture, so you can fit a lot of stars in the eyepiece.

-The Orion Nebula showed its bright core easily though somewhat softly and hinted at the tenuous outer layers of gas and dust.
+The Orion Nebula showed its bright core easily, though somewhat softly, and hinted at the tenuous outer layers of gas and dust.
 Three stars in the trapezium were easily resolved, and the fourth wasn’t too difficult at 40x.
-At low power, the entire Orion’s Sword stellar association is visible and very pretty with the nebula showing up as a fuzzy blob in the middle.
+At low power, the entire Orion’s Sword stellar association is visible and very pretty, with the nebula showing up as a fuzzy blob in the middle.